 Our Family’s Reviews

-I chose the Viili culture from this page where Cultures for Health very kindly breaks down each of their starters by description.
+I chose the Viili culture from Cultures for Health.
 I wanted something thick and mild, and the “most popular” one sounded good to me!
 However, the finished product leaves a bit to be desired compared to my regular homemade yogurt with Dannon starter.

 It’s very thin, but you could drip some whey out in a cheesecloth to thicken it up.
 My kids liked the yogurt – they’ve been trained to appreciate the tang of plain yogurt without any sweetener.
 It was more tangy than I could handle, but keep in mind that I didn’t even like yogurt, one bit, until four years ago.
 I liked it mixed half and half with my regular homemade yogurt (but if I have to do that, why make both kinds anyway?).
 My husband said he had to add at least twice the sugar to the yogurt to tolerate it, and still didn’t love the flavor.